ibm-cloud-docs/vpc/vpe-cross-account.md

 ## Before you begin
 {: #vpe-before-you-begin}

-Before creating an endpoint gateway, ensure that you review [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-vpe-planning-considerations) and have met the following prerequisites:
+Before creating an endpoint gateway, make sure that you review [Planning for virtual private endpoint gateways](/docs/vpc?topic=vpc-vpe-planning-considerations) and have met the following prerequisites:
 * Make sure that your target service supports cross-account VPEs.
 Check the service's documentation for details.
 * A VPC
 * A subnet in at least one availability zone if you intend on binding an IP address at the same time you provision the endpoint gateway